ggstuart/web-application-development/content/html-basics/accessibility/index.md

 Using `<input>` elements is a large subject and we will cover more detail later.
 For now, we will explore ways to provide labels which will be associated with inputs.

-## Using a screen reader

-This is going to be a noisy lab session.

 ## Conclusions